dhwanitjethava/AWS-Chatbot/README.md

 10. Press the section "Choose a city" it will give you a choice of cities, then press Ask Weather Bot

 **Note**: As of right now, every city you choose will return 20 degrees.
 This is because this is just a static website.

+### **Steps to make local changes and upload your adjustments**

+We want to make sure that when we make changes to local files that they are propagated correctly.
+So please make the following change to your local copy of *text.html*

+    From -> Too cold for my cat?

+    To -> Too hot for my cat?

+1. Upload the edited *text.html* to the S3 bucket
+2. Under Properties, scroll down to Metadata
+3. Add Metadata
+    - Type : System defined
+    - Key : Cache-Control
+    - Value : max-age=0
+4. Click upload

+Refresh your website.
+You should now see the changes.
+Awesome!